eduMFA/eduMFA/doc/tokens/supported_tokens.rst

 **eToken Pass**.
 The eToken Pass is a push button token by SafeNet.
 It can be initialized with a special hardware device.
-Or you get a seed file, that you need to import to privacyIDEA.
+Or you get a seed file, that you need to import to eduMFA.
 The eToken Pass can run as :ref:`hotp_token` or :ref:`totp_token` token.

 **eToken NG OTP**.
 The eToken NG OTP is a push button token by SafeNet.
 As it